-- Transit's long-term fuel supply agreement expires on March 31, 2005.
-This agreement was executed at \$24.78/barrel (US dollars) and an all-in cost of \$.525/litre.
+- BC Transit's current fuel supply agreement expires on September 30, 2005.
+This agreement was executed at an average all-in price of \$0.789/litre.
 Oil prices are extremely volatile.
-The projection includes 20% inflation for 2005/06 and 2% for subsequent years.
-As of February 2005, market rates slightly exceeded the 2005/06 budget provision. - Insurance costs have experienced significant increases since Sept 11, 2001.
+The projection includes 54% inflation compared to the 2004/05 actual price and currently posted (July 2005) oil futures prices for subsequent years. - Insurance costs have experienced significant increases since Sept 11, 2001.
 Current premium rates are stable.
 However, a major event could trigger an increase, particularly for liability coverage. - After significant rate increases in 2002-2004, employee benefit costs have stabilized.
 Employee health benefit costs will be affected by new health care technologies, drug costs and an aging workforce.
 Employee wellness initiatives are targeting improved fitness and health standards.
 These improvements should lead to reduction in health related benefit expenditures. - Maintenance costs through 2007/08 reflect maintenance previously deferred, major component overhauls and mid-life tune-ups as prescribed by preventative maintenance schedules for lowest life-cycle costing.
 Variability in costs is largely attributable to the fleet age profile and the maintenance schedule. - Vehicles purchased now are more complex than vehicles being replaced.
 The newest vehicles include advanced electronic systems, air conditioning, and greater complexity in the drive train and other major components, contributing to a continuing challenge to manage fleet maintenance costs.
 Passenger amenities have also been added including large format electronic signage, bike racks, and electronic fare processing. - Collective agreements in Victoria expire on March 31, 2006. - The Request for Proposals (RFP) process in the Municipal Systems Program is subject to competitive bidding and local market factors.
 Regional economic recovery leads to more competitive labour markets and may expose transit to cost increases beyond those assumed.